kartoza/stream_feature_extractor/help/source/features.rst

 3. Well / *Quelle*
 ------------------

-   A node that has 1 upstream node and 0 downstream nodes.
+   A node that has one upstream node and zero downstream nodes.

    .. image:: /static/well.png
       :align: center